felipepiovezan/felipepiovezan.github.io/docs/compilers/llvm_ir_p1/README.md

 date: 2022-03-17
 ---

-Intermediate Representations (IRs) are ways to model programs that are used by compilers throughout the compilation pipeline.
+Intermediate Representations (IRs) are used by compilers to represent programs throughout the compilation pipeline.
 To understand what an IR is, let's look at what compilers do and how they are structured.

 # Compilers and Transformations